A universal characterization of higher algebraic K-theory: Introduction

 \begin{theorem}(see theorem~\ref{thm:nats}) Given an additive invariant

 with values in the stable $\i$-category of spectra, we have a natural equivalence of spectra

-where $\Map(K,E)$ denotes the spectrum of natural transformations of additive invariants; i.e., those natural transformations which preserve filtered colimits.
-The analogous result for localizing (and homotopy invariant) invariants holds.
+where $\Map(K,E)$ denotes the spectrum of natural transformations of additive invariants.
+The analogous result for localizing invariants holds.
 In the particular case where $E$ is topological Hochschild homology, we obtain an isomorphism

 \end{theorem}